Active vs Inactive Ingredients in Skincare

 Today, we're diving deeper into the actual ingredients that are listed and a crucial distinction: the difference between "active" and "inactive" (functional) ingredients.

-Personally I disagree with this description because the ingredients typically described as “inactive” are anything but - every ingredient in your formulation has a role and purpose so there really is no thing such as an “inactive” ingredient.
+Personally I disagree with this description because the ingredients typically described as "inactive" are anything but - every ingredient in your formulation has a role and purpose so there really is no such thing as an "inactive" ingredient.

 Saying that - I do understand the sentiment or reason for describing it this way because we do need to make the distinction and it's an important part of reading your ingredient list.